Master of Arts Program

 2. Hebrew Requirements

-All entering students are required to take the Hebrew placement examination administered by the Hebrew Language Department.
+All entering students are required to take the Hebrew placement examination administered by the Hebrew Language faculty.

 In order to receive their degree, students who choose the Day School Teaching concentration must demonstrate proficiency in Hebrew (speaking, reading, and writing) equivalent to the level of HEB 5301: Advanced Hebrew I. In addition, they need to take HEB 5117: Hebrew Fluency.
 Students concentrating in Day School Teaching are encouraged to participate in Ivriyon during one of its summer sessions.

-In order to receive their degree, students who choose the Experiential Education concentration or the Educational Leadership in Synagogues and Communal Settings concentration must demonstrate proficiency equivalent to the level of HEB 5203: Intermediate Hebrew II.
+In order to receive their degree, students who choose the Educational Leadership in Synagogues and Communal Settings concentration must demonstrate proficiency equivalent to the level of HEB 5203: Intermediate Hebrew II.

 3. Judaica (15 credits)